 Should we wear ties or flip flops?
 Dress pants or jeans?
-Do we need to hide tattoos?
+Do we need to hide tattoos, or even look into laser tattoo removals?
 What should we do about piercings?
 Are we allowed to dye hair?

 These are some real questions I’ve talked about recently.
 Some just for fun, others to make real decisions.
 As with most topics, I find there can be a large divide during the conversations, which I can understand.
 Whether you are in customer service, startup culture, a seasoned business, so on, these decisions shouldn’t be taken lightly.
 People care about this more than you’d think.

 As a youngster myself, I tend to lean toward casual dress.
 Nice jeans, nice shirt, nice shoes.
 I don’t care about tattoos or hair color.
 With that said, I have noticed there are some consistent stigmas regarding the new wave of “casual professionals,” which often take me by surprise.

 That’s what I would like to share with you today.
 A few thoughts on some reoccurring statements and I’d like to give them from the point of view as young professional.

 This is a phrase I have heard my whole life.
 So what does success dress like?
 Is it the 1st guy or is it the 2nd guy?